podspawnpodspawn

 podspawn run

-Create and attach to an ephemeral machine
+Create and attach to an ephemeral machine, optionally from a registered project branch

 Creates an ephemeral machine, attaches to it, and destroys it when you disconnect.
 The podspawn equivalent of docker run --rm.